 Step 6: Repeat and develop

 Memorable songs reuse a melodic idea.
 Give your first lyric line a clear shape (a motif), then reuse that shape for the next line with small changes.
 This is why hooks stick: repetition.
-If you are writing a chorus, the hook-writing approach pairs perfectly with this step.
+If you are writing a catchy chorus, the hook-writing approach pairs perfectly with this step.

 Step 7: Sing it many ways